Quick Answer

 Contractors can see a simple status such as processing, but your internal states should stay specific: auto-released under a repeat-payee rule, delayed pending a change check, or held for manual review.
 If a payout pauses, ops should be able to tell immediately whether it is waiting on a rail event, a policy check, or a human decision.

-This pairs well with our guide on How Independent Contractors Should Use Deel for International Payments, Records, and Compliance.
-If you are building a release-decision table, map it to payout statuses and retry behavior in Gruv Payouts.
+If you are building payout controls, map release decisions to payout statuses and retry behavior in Gruv Payouts.

 Once you decide which payout paths can move with less friction, the controls that determine trust still need to stay explicit, logged, and able to stop release.
 This is where low-friction design either holds up or falls apart.